amartinsan/Metagenomic_scripts/Maps_in_r/README.md

 # Various scripts to make maps in R

-Metagenomics often need to graph sampling sites (if enviromental)
+Metagenomics often need to graph sampling sites